 Family of West Palm Beach chemist who OD'd on kratom sues smoke shop for his death

-WEST PALM BEACH — The family of a chemist who fatally overdosed on kratom is suing the smoke shop that sold it to him.
+WEST PALM BEACH, Fla. — The family of a man who fatally overdosed on kratom is suing the smoke shop that sold it to him.

 Patrick George, 41, was found unresponsive in his West Palm Beach home on Dec.
 13, 2022.
 According to his family, medical examiners pointed to a lethal dose of mitragynine — the chemical compound known as kratom — as his cause of death.